cucumber/docs/content/tutorial/getting-started-with-cucumber-jvm-in-five-minutes.md

 Now we'll look a bit closer at the following parts of the structure and tidy up a bit:

-* In the shouty directory, you'll see a _POM.XML_ file
+* In the skeleton directory, you'll see a _POM.XML_ file

   This Project Object Model (POM) defines the project and its configuration in a manner that is understood by Maven.